Dojo-Open-Source-Project/samourai-dojo/doc/DOCKER_setup.md

   * Edit docker-explorer.conf.tpl and provide a new value for the following parameter:
       * If you want to deactivate the block explorer, set the value of `EXPLORER_INSTALL` to `off`.
     See this [section](#explorer) for more details about the block explorer.

+  * Edit docker-soroban.conf.tpl and provide a new value for the following parameters:
+      * If you want to deactivate the Soroban instance, set the value of `SOROBAN_INSTALL` to `off`.
+      * If you want to allow others users to access the Soroban network through your Soroban instance (through a dedicated onion address), set the value of `SOROBAN_ANNOUNCE` to `on`.

 * Dojo provides a few additional settings for advanced setups:
   * installation of an address indexer used for fast imports and rescans,